Antoine-Bollinger/kit_nextjs_tailwindcc/README.md

 ## Getting Started

-You can clone this starting kit by running*
+You can clone this starting kit by running
 ```bash
 git clone https://github.com/Antoine-Bollinger/kit_nextjs_tailwindcc .
 ```
-directly in the folder of your great project.
+directly in the folder of your great project (note the **dot** at the end of the command, this allows you to clone directly into the folder without creating a subfolder named after the repo).

 Then run :
 ```bash